Top 10 Things To Do Along the Cajun Coast

 Of the countless reasons to visit St. Mary Parish, also known as the Cajun Coast, the biggest among them may be the land itself.
 Bayous and cypress forests, driving and paddling trails — if you want to see some of America’s wettest wild places, you need to be here.
 Gear up for a trip down the Bayou Teche Paddle Trail, 135 miles of Atchafalaya swampland with conveniently located access points that allow canoeists and kayakers to go for short day trips or more ambitious multi-day journeys.
 Start planning your paddle trip.

 A little bit of Vegas in south Louisiana?
 Sure!
 Amelia Belle Casino, downriver from Morgan City in Amelia, is home to 800 slots as well as table games including blackjack, craps and roulette.
 Cypress Bayou Casino, located on the Chitimacha Indian Reservation, is a top regional destination for dining and gaming.
 Its 1,300-plus slots and more than 35 table games are just part of the draw—Cypress Bayou also has five restaurants with outstanding dishes that include praline-coated chicken and biscuits at Mabel’s Kitchen, and mouthwatering steaks at Mr. Lester’s Steakhouse.

 3. The Bayou Teche Scenic Byway

 Driving the Bayou Teche Scenic Byway, one of the 19 driving trails that make up the Louisiana Byways & Trails system, is an awesome intro to the area’s culture, history and geography.
-On it, you’ll find the Chitimacha Museum in Charenton (home of the Chitimacha Indian Tribe), the Wedell-Williams Aviation & Cypress Sawmill Museum, the International Petroleum Museum & Exhibition and the Southwest Reef Lighthouse.
+On it, you’ll find the Chitimacha Museum in Charenton (home of the Chitimacha Indian Tribe), the Wedell-Williams Aviation & Cypress Sawmill Museum and the International Petroleum Museum & Exhibition.

 4. The Southwest Reef Lighthouse